 What really stuck out to me about the responses we got to this question was how personal many of the answers were: “I’m new, so my idea doesn’t count,” and “I’m not sure it’s the right time to share.”

-The great inhibitors to collaboration include fear, using incompatible tools, promoting competitive behavior, protecting reputation, and protecting the potential for individual success.
-Indeed, the response that got the most “likes” (or “sticky stars”) was: “I’m more valuable if I don’t share what I know.”
+The response that got the most “likes” (or “sticky stars”) was: “I’m more valuable if I don’t share what I know.”
 This indicates that a truly agile collaborative mindset has a long way to go in mainstream work life.

 This was so empowering and inspiring for everyone to see take shape on the wall.
 “Fail together” is my own personal favorite!

 And finally, the Workshop Wall wouldn’t be complete without asking: how can we all make teams more awesome?
 This drew the most ideas and answers, and became a hundred motivational posters rolled into one.
-We had everything from serious principles like “Stop a ‘them vs. us’ culture” and statements about accountability, to lighter ones like maintaining a sense of humour, letting IT buy shiny things, and smiling often.
+Here are some of the gems:

 Try it yourself!